 This cross trainer has moving handlebars to increase calorie burn and sculpt the upper body.
 The handlebars are shaped to accept more than one gripping position for workout diversity.
 For lower-body sculpting and strength training, the E618 has a power incline of 0 degrees to 10 degrees.

-This model has some upgraded features that the E614 model does not have, such as powered incline, more resistance levels, more programs, a backlit screen, Bluetooth, and telemetric wireless heart monitoring.
-This model also has a more extended warranty.
+This model has some upgraded features such as powered incline, more resistance levels, more programs, a backlit screen, Bluetooth, and telemetric wireless heart monitoring.
+This model also has an extended warranty.
 For Elliptical Trainers, the Nautilus E618 is a great deal for the money.

 Learn more in my complete review below